 In general, one of the first questions asked by someone inquiring about an electric vehicle is, “how long does it take to charge a Tesla car?”
 Range anxiety is one of the largest concerns when it comes to transitioning towards an electric vehicle.
-While other electric car manufactures are working on resolving these concerns, Tesla has held a competitive advantage in the case of charging and range for nearly a decade.
+While other electric car manufacturers are working on resolving these concerns, Tesla has held a competitive advantage in the case of charging and range for nearly a decade.

 How Do You Charge A Tesla?

 Charging a Tesla is just like charging your phone.
 You plug it in, leave it alone, and do not ask questions.
-Many would like to think it’s more complicated than that, but it is really not.
-There are more details for the technologically savvy, but the general consensus is that the typical consumer simply does not care.
+Many would like to think it’s more complicated than that, but it is not.
+There are more details for the technologically savvy, but the consensus is that the typical consumer simply does not care.
 Do you know your iPhone’s charge rate and power consumption?
 As long as it’s fast, convenient, and easy, it really should not matter to you.
 We will go into detail regardless, but if you are seriously considering an electric car and these numbers scare you, just know the car goes fast, drives far, and charges quickly.
 The time to charge a Tesla is minuscule and irrelevant to most as you’ll wake up every morning with a full “tank” but I digress.

 Where Do You Charge A Tesla?